rubensf/TigerML/README.md

 * RShift
 * ARShift

+## Register Coalescing & Spilling
+We implement coalescing and spilling.
+Our spilling goes through all instructions and checks for all defs and uses of a temporary - then we fetch them after every def and store them before every use.
+This isn't the most efficient way of spilling but it's effective in solving spilling problems.
+We pick spills choosing the nodes with the least amount of interferences, so that the nodes with the maximum amount of interferings go on top of stack and definitely spilled.
+We also add moves of $s regs on prologues and epilogues.
+The register allocator will get rid of those moves if there's a need for a $s register, and will get use them first if spilling requires survival of registers accross procedure calls (more efficient than fetching/storing all the time).

 ## Bounds & nil checking
 Bounds checking in array access and nill checking on record access.
 So far, no error message is given, but the program exits silently.